 Development of Mandarin language skills: listening, comprehension, speaking, reading and writing.
 Essentials of grammar complemented by readings in literature and culture, with extensive practice in speaking.
-Pre-req: Must follow sequence, or permission of the instructor; CHIN 101, 102, 103 offered every year FA, WI, SP sequentially; STAFF
+Pre-req: Must follow sequence, or permission of the instructor; CHIN 101, 102, 103 offered every year FA, WI, SP sequentially; CHIN 103 is SL; STAFF